input-output-hk/decentralized-software-updates/cardano-ledger-update/README.md

   means of a `hash` function.
 In the tests of this library, this calculation was realized by unsigned integers instead, which made the execution of the property tests considerably faster.

+There is also a `Signed` class, which abstracts away data whose signature can be verified.
+In practice, verifying signatures on the data submitted in a transaction is responsibility of the ledger layer that uses this API.
+Therefore this class and its instances can and should be removed.
+Due to time limitations the prototype still contains this class.

 Some proposals take the form of protocol updates, and can therefore be activated.
 Class `Activable` in `Cardano.Ledger.Update.Proposal` models the